Ekhol/capstone-1/readme.md

 ## Further Goals:

 - Stronger authentication for the users.
+- Add .gif of user interactions in the readme.
 - Folders for pinned cocktails that can be shared among users (current/past menus, etc.).
 - Adjusting design for various screen sizes.
-- Dividing app.py and models.py across multiple files for organization.
+- Split database tables across multiple files.
 - Ongoing: make it look pretty!
+Implement JS for front end user experience.

 ## Recent Changes:

+- 9/24/2022 - Updated readme with further goals, created safeguards against deleting the test user account.
 - 9/23/2022 - Added some unit testing for the models, divided some of the python into different route files.
 - 9/16/2022 - Fixed a handful of typos, updated the requirements.txt, and deployed it using heroku.